Beograd-class destroyer: Service

 At the time of the outbreak of World War II in September 1939, only Beograd and Zagreb had been commissioned, with Ljubljana being brought into service three months after the war started.
-Their only significant pre-war task was undertaken by Beograd in May 1939, and involved the transportation of a large portion of Yugoslavia's gold reserve to the United Kingdom for safekeeping.
+Their only significant pre-war task was undertaken by Beograd in May 1939 and involved transporting a large portion of Yugoslavia's gold reserve to the United Kingdom for safekeeping.
 On 24 January 1940, Ljubljana ran into a reef off the Yugoslav port of Šibenik.
-The hull side was breached and despite efforts to get the ship into the port, it sank close to shore, and some of the crew swam to safety.
+The hull side was breached, and despite efforts to get the ship into the port, it sank close to shore, and some of the crew swam to safety.
 One crew member died, and the captain was arrested pending an investigation.

 When Yugoslavia was invaded by the German-led Axis powers on 6 April 1941, Beograd and Zagreb were allocated to the 1st Torpedo Division at the Bay of Kotor along with Dubrovnik, but Ljubljana was still under repair at Šibenik.
 On 9 April, Beograd and other vessels were tasked with supporting an attack on the Italian enclave of Zara on the Dalmatian coast, but the naval prong of the attack was aborted when Beograd suffered engine damage from near misses by Italian aircraft.
 She returned to the Bay of Kotor for repairs.
 Beograd and Ljubljana were captured in port by Italian forces on 17 April, but on the same day, two of Zagrebs officers scuttled her to prevent her capture, and were killed by the resulting explosions.

 In Italian service, Beograd and Ljubljana were repaired, re-armed, and renamed Sebenico and Lubiana respectively.
 Sebenico was commissioned into the Royal Italian Navy in August 1941, and Lubiana in October or November 1942.
 They both served mainly as convoy escorts between Italy and the Aegean and North Africa, with Sebenico completing more than 100 convoy escort missions over a two-year period.
 Neither ship was involved in any notable action.
 On 1 April 1943, Lubiana was either sunk off the Tunisian coast by British aircraft, or ran aground in the Gulf of Tunis and was lost.
 Sebenico was captured by the Germans in Venice after the Italian Armistice in September 1943 in a damaged condition.
 She was repaired, re-armed, and renamed TA43 and entered service in the Kriegsmarine (German Navy).
 TA43 served on escort and mine-laying duties in the northern Adriatic Sea, but saw little action.
 One source states that she was damaged by artillery fire on 30 April 1945 at Trieste and then scuttled, with others suggesting she was scuttled on 1 May.

-In 1967, a French film, Flammes sur l'Adriatique (Adriatic Sea of Fire) was made, portraying the scuttling of Zagreb and the events leading up to it.
+A 1967 French film, Flammes sur l'Adriatique (Adriatic Sea of Fire), portrayed the scuttling of Zagreb and the events leading up to it.
 In 1973, the President of Yugoslavia and wartime Partisan leader Josip Broz Tito posthumously awarded the Order of the People's Hero to the two officers who scuttled Zagreb.